Postal tickets will be dispatched 21 days before the event. E-tickets can be found by logging into 'My Account' (below) under the 'E-tickets' tab.

 These FREE guided walking tours operate daily throughout the year, offering a wide range from which to choose.

 Meet your Red Coat Guide at the starting point and discover historic Exeter for yourself.
+Tours may only exceed 15 people at the guide's discretion.

-Tours will only go ahead with a minimum of two people, may only exceed 15 people at the guide's discretion and may be subject to cancellation without notice.
+Tours will only go ahead with a minimum of two people, and may be subject to cancellation or alteration without notice.
+Please note that there is a limit to the number of people that can join each tour.

-Our walking tours depart from the Hooker Statue on Cathedral Green (apart from the Historic Quayside tour) and last approximately 90 minutes, unless otherwise stated.
-All tours start promptly at the time advertised.
+Our walking tours depart from the Hooker Statue on Cathedral Green (apart from the Historic Quayside tour and Canal Boat tour) and last approximately 90 minutes, unless otherwise stated.

 GROUPS TOURS & TALKS